-- Investing in employees: CIBC conducted 42 half-day workshops on building client satisfaction and service excellence across Canada, involving more than 10,000 frontline employees and almost 300 head office employees. - Enhancing clients' experience: CIBC opened four new flagship branches in Regina, Ottawa, Toronto and Victoria, and four new President's Choice Financial services pavilions.
-In addition, branch hours have been extended in Vancouver and Toronto, as well as other parts of southern Ontario. - Recognition for training: CIBC received two awards for online branch and small business banking employee learning programs at the Corporate University Xchange's 6th Annual Awards for Excellence and Innovation in Corporate Learning.
+- Investing in our employees: We conducted 42 half-day workshops on building client satisfaction and service excellence across Canada, involving more than 10,000 frontline employees and almost 300 head office employees. - Enhancing our clients' experience: We opened four new flagship branches in Regina, Ottawa, Toronto and Victoria, and four new President's Choice Financial services pavilions.
+In addition, we have extended branch hours in Vancouver and Toronto, as well as other parts of southern Ontario. - Recognition for training: We received two awards for our online branch and small business banking employee learning programs at the Corporate University Xchange's 6th Annual Awards for Excellence and Innovation in Corporate Learning.